-Consultations Made
+2. Consultations Made

-The Trustees have consulted with the relevant employer, prior to writing this Statement and will take the employer's comments into account when they believe it is appropriate to do so.
+The Trustees have consulted with the sole employer, The Port of London Authority (the "Authority"), prior to writing this Statement and will take the Authority's comments into account when they believe it is appropriate to do so.

-The Trustees are responsible for the investment strategy of the Estuary Services Limited Pension Scheme.
-They have obtained written advice on the investment strategy appropriate for the Scheme and on the preparation of this Statement.
-This advice was provided by Aon Solutions UK Limited who are authorised and regulated by the Financial Conduct Authority.
+The Trustees are responsible for the investment strategy of the Scheme.
+They have obtained advice on the investment strategy appropriate for the Scheme and on the preparation of this Statement.
+This advice is provided by Aon Solutions UK Limited, who are authorised and regulated by the Financial Conduct Authority.

-The day to day management of the Scheme's assets has been delegated to investment managers who are appropriately authorised and regulated as required under the Financial Services and Markets Act 2000 (amended by the Financial Services Act 2012).
-A copy of this Statement is available to Scheme members on request.
+The day-to-day management of the Scheme's assets has been delegated to investment managers who are authorised and regulated by the Financial Conduct Authority.

-Objectives and Policy for Securing Objectives
+3. Objectives and Policy for Securing Objectives